 When the Parents are Nuts – Your Children’s Friends Parents

-As much as we like as parents to control the friendships and bonds our children make during their younger years to correlate with adults that WE like to spend time with, it eventually becomes difficult to do so.
-Once you get passed the ‘play date at the park years’’ and neighborhood block parties, and enroll your child in the brick and mortar walls of education, your children begin to make friends of their own.
-Based on what THEY think, not you.
-And based on the child in their class, NOT the parents.
-It is then and only then that you realize just how crazy some folks in this world really are.
+As much as we, as parents, like to control the friendships and bonds our children form during their younger years, often aligning them with adults we enjoy spending time with, it eventually becomes difficult to maintain that control.
+Once you get past the “playdate at the park” years and neighborhood block parties, and enroll your child in the formal education system, your children begin to make friends of their own.
+These friendships are based on what THEY think, not you, and are shaped by the children in their class—not their parents.
+It’s at this point that you realize just how crazy some folks in this world really are.

-And of course, even after running into your child’s new best friend and his or her mother at the super market, where she was skipping through the aisles wearing a Wonder Woman cape (complete with the arm bands and high heels) nothing you can do or say, will ever be enough to get your child to choose a new friend.
-In fact based on simple parent-child behavioral facts, the more you try to discourage the friendship, the closer your child will get to the crazy family.
-So how are you supposed to handle impending social engagements, or invitations to your child to spend the night at the crazies’’ house without damaging your child socially?
+And of course, even after running into your child’s new best friend and their mother at the supermarket, where she was skipping through the aisles wearing a Wonder Woman cape (complete with arm bands and high heels), there’s nothing you can do or say that will ever be enough to make your child choose a new friend.
+In fact, based on simple parent-child behavioral facts, the more you try to discourage the friendship, the closer your child will get to the “crazy” family.
+So, how are you supposed to handle impending social engagements or invitations for your child to spend the night at the “crazy” house without damaging your child socially?

-it’s your job as a parent to protect your child, and allowing your child to go to another family’s home especially a family you don’t know, is definitely a risk.
-That being said, before you simply say no, or tell your child that their new friends parents are complete whackos try to get to know them.
-Invite the child over to YOUR house, where you can enable your child to have the friendship, under your watchful eye.
-And when the parents come over to drop off the child, invite them in, and try to get to know them a little.
-If they pull out a doobie, or down a 6-pack of beer then quite possibly your first impression is spot on and you should never allow your child over to their home.
+It’s your job as a parent to protect your child, and allowing them to go to another family’s home—especially a family you don’t know—is definitely a risk.
+That being said, before you simply say “no” or tell your child that their new friend’s parents are “complete whackos,” try to get to know them.
+Invite the child over to YOUR house, where you can let them form their friendship under your watchful eye.
+When the parents come over to drop off the child, invite them in and try to get to know them a little.
+If they pull out a doobie or crack open a six-pack of beer, then quite possibly your first impression is spot on, and you should never allow your child over to their home.

 Also, never underestimate the power of Google!
-There is nothing wrong with looking the person up online, or even trying to friend them on Facebook so that you can get a bird’s eye view of their life.
-(Remember of course that 90% of what you see on Facebook is total crap!)
-Another idea is to talk to other parents that you know, or parents and teachers from school to see if they have any opinions on the parents in question.
-Sometimes, sizing up what other parents think can either solidify your initial feelings, or enable you to feel more comfortable with the folks.
+There’s nothing wrong with looking the person up online or even trying to friend them on Facebook to get a closer look at their life.
+(Remember, of course, that 90% of what you see on Facebook is total nonsense!)
+Another idea is to talk to other parents you know or teachers from school to see if they have any opinions on the parents in question.
+Sometimes, sizing up what other parents think can either solidify your initial feelings or help you feel more comfortable with the situation.

-When it’s all said and done, you are in complete charge of where your child goes, and with whom they go.
-Even if you are not sure why you do not feel comfortable with Wonder Woman, trust your instincts!
-If your child is very young then you should not allow them to go anywhere that you do not feel they are safe.
-And quite frankly, you owe no one an explanation.
-You can simply foster the friendship by allowing the super-hero’s spawn to come to your house.
-Eventually, if the other parents have a clue, they will stop inviting your child over, or the friendship will fizzle out on its own and you will be on to the next friend.
-Hopefully with ‘normal’’ parents.
+When it’s all said and done, you are in complete charge of where your child goes and with whom they go.
+Even if you’re not sure why you don’t feel comfortable with Wonder Woman, trust your instincts!
+If your child is very young, you should not allow them to go anywhere that you don’t feel they will be safe.
+And, quite frankly, you owe no one an explanation.
+You can foster the friendship by allowing the superhero’s offspring to come to your house.
+Eventually, if the other parents have a clue, they’ll stop inviting your child over, or the friendship will fizzle out on its own, and you’ll be onto the next friend—hopefully with ‘normal’ parents.

-And remember!
-While you are busy judging the craziness factor of your child’s new friend’s parents they too are probably trying to figure you out as well, and may be going through your trash cans at night to see if you are consuming exuberant amounts of alcohol and liquor or peering in your windows to see if the word on the street that ‘‘mom is a stripper’’ ring true or not.
+And remember, while you are busy judging the craziness factor of your child’s new friend’s parents, they are probably trying to figure you out as well.
+They may be going through your trash cans at night to see if you’re consuming excessive amounts of alcohol or peering in your windows to verify if the rumors about “mom being a stripper” are true.

 Share: